Five part documentary series for Botswana National Television

 Land Management &Tourism Value Chain

-With one of the largest declared and protected landmasses, wildlife tourism has become a major driver of currency and economic growth for Botswana after mining and a symbol of national pride.
-However, the protection of the extensive land tracts creates conflict with local communities.
+As a major protected landmass, wildlife tourism has become a significant driver of currency and economic growth for Botswana after mining and a symbol of national pride.
+However, watching the extensive land tracts creates conflict with local communities.
 This is further aggravated by the need for migratory corridors for several species between protected areas, where close contact between wildlife and human settlements is discouraged.
 The need for alternative solutions that redress this conflict includes viable conservation tourism-related livelihoods pioneered and encouraged by UNDP and stakeholders.

-The loss of fertile topsoil is a serious problem for Botswana, a country with extensive semiarid land tracts.
-One of the main reasons for soil degradation is the extensive cattle industry, where free grazing depletes native species, introduces foreign invasive plant life, and weakens the topsoil through erosion that is further compounded with shifting rain patterns and landslides. with the guidance from development committees, paramount leaders and government initiatives, communities around the country have presented solutions to these problems, restore fertile topsoil, mitigate and prevent erosion through reforestation, advocacy, and infrastructure activities and guarantee a sustainable approach for soil use and preservation.
+The loss of fertile topsoil is a severe problem for Botswana, a country with extensive semiarid land tracts.
+One of the main reasons for soil degradation is the cattle industry.
+Free grazing depletes native species, introduces alien invasive plant life, and weakens the topsoil through erosion, further compounded by shifting rain patterns and landslides.
+With guidance from development committees, government initiatives and communities around the country have presented solutions to combat these problems.
+As a result, they have managed to restore fertile topsoil, mitigate and prevent erosion through reforestation, advocacy, and infrastructure activities and guarantee a sustainable approach to soil use and preservation.

-We film for two months and a half, during which we covered more than 10.000Km and visited dozens of locations, included main national parks and game reserves.
+We filmed for two and a half months.
+During that time, we covered more than 10,000 km and visited dozens of locations, including main national parks and game reserves.
 We took more than six terabytes of footage with five different cameras, and about fifty interviews were conducted.
-We established an edition room in the basecamp to deliver partial pieces of the documentary to be reviewed and supervised by UNDP and MENT personnel to contribute to the final deliveries.
+We established an editing room in the base camp to deliver partial pieces of the documentary to be reviewed and supervised by UNDP and MENT personnel to contribute to the final deliveries.

 Team